oohoo/moodle-mod_languagelab/README.txt

 Your done.
 Go into a course, turn editing on and add a language lab activity.

-for more informations, please go to the online documentation => http://oohoo.biz
+For more informations, please go to the online documentation => http://oohoo.biz